Sun Wukong: Imprisonment

 The Jade Emperor and the authorities of Heaven appeal to the Buddha, who arrives from his temple in the West in person.
-After listening to Sun Wukong, he made a case that he should be the new Jade Emperor, the Buddha makes a bet that the Monkey King cannot escape from his palm.
+After listening to Sun Wukong, who makes a case that he should be the new Jade Emperor, the Buddha makes a bet that the Monkey King cannot escape from his palm.
 The Monkey King smugly accepts the bet.
 He leaps and flies all the way to the edge of the universe.
-Seeing nothing there but five towering pillars, the Monkey King believes that he has reached the ends of all existence.
+Seeing nothing there but five towering pillars, the Monkey King believes that he has reached the end of all existence.

 To prove his trail, he marks a pillar with a phrase declaring himself the Great Sage Equal to Heaven and urinates on the middle pillar.
 He then leaps back and returns to Buddha's palm to claim his victory in winning the bet.
 Sun Wukong is then very surprised to find that the five "pillars" he found are merely fingers of the Buddha's hand, finding it impossible to believe.
 When the Monkey King tries to escape the palm, Buddha turns his hand into a mountain of rocks, sending Sun Wukong hurtling back down to earth.

 Before the Monkey King can lift the mountain off, the Buddha seals him there, using a paper talisman bearing the mantra, Om Mani Padme Hum, in gold letters.
-The Monkey King remains imprisoned in stocks for five hundred years to 'learn patience and humility,' with only his head and hands protruding from the base of the mountain.
+The Monkey King remains imprisoned in stocks for five hundred years, to "learn patience and humility", with only his head and hands protruding from the base of the mountain.
 The Buddha arranges two earth spirits to feed the Monkey King iron pellets when he is hungry, and molten copper when he is thirsty.

 Disciple to Tang Sanzang

 Five hundred years later, the Bodhisattva Guanyin searches for disciples to protect a pilgrim on a journey to the West to retrieve the Buddhist sutras.
-In the hearing of this, the Monkey King offers to serve the pilgrim, Tang Sanzang, a monk of the Tang dynasty, in exchange for his freedom after the pilgrimage is complete.
+Upon hearing of this, the Monkey King offers to serve the pilgrim, Tang Sanzang, a monk of the Tang dynasty, in exchange for his freedom after the pilgrimage is complete.
 Understanding Sun Wukong will be difficult to control, Guanyin gives Tang Sanzang a gift from the Buddha: a magical circlet which, once the Monkey King is tricked into putting it on, can never be removed.
 When Tang Sanzang chants a certain sutra, the band will tighten and cause an unbearable headache.
 Guanyin gives the Monkey King three special hairs, only to be used in dire emergencies.
 Under Tang Sanzang's supervision, the Monkey King is allowed to journey to the West.